With the Black Lives Matter protests and events are occurring as part of a call for justice, I want to do my part to help the movement.

 I still have work to do.

 The first step to solving any problem is recognizing that there is one.

 I hope that this post has helped awaken you to the fact of systemic racism(or reignited your fire about it), so that you can take steps to help fight it.

-Test yourself – there are a lot of options in that test and many can help you better recognize your own biases and better understand your own tendencies.
+Test yourself – there are many options in that test and many can help you better recognize your biases and better understand your own tendencies.

-Having bais is simply a reality – everybody has some preferences, beliefs, or ideas that come from their life experiences.
+Having bias is simply a reality – everybody has some preferences, beliefs, or ideas that come from their life experiences.

 The problem isn’t the existence of bias, the problem is that so many people don’t acknowledge their bias and believe they are making a fair or reasonable decision despite the fact that their decision is affected by their bias.